dylanrees/digiturf_lua/readme.txt

 ==HAZARDS==

+Give these hazards an NES-like tileset and figure out how to use tilesets.

 Types of hazard tiles: There are both "earth" tiles and "other" tiles.  (* means implemented, # means implementable with script)

 EARTH TILES